zainab-ali/scala-effects/README.md

 1. Can it ever commit an offset for a task before the task has been processed?
 2. Can it ever process a task more than once?
 Consider the case of application failure and restarts.

+# Session 14 - Warm up exercise

+Consider `processMessages`.
+It processes each message sequentially.

+1. Could we use `parEvalMap` to process these messages?
+2. What would the consequences be of using `parEvalMapUnordered`?